 For a manager, to keep his employees motivated to achieve the targets requires a great deal of decision making, visualization, analysis, and implementation.
 Moreover, the stimulus should not get habituated, but keep on motivating in the long run.

-Gamification attracts employees as it scales over the period of time.
-It keeps people on their toes to some extent, rather than the monotonous style of working for years together.
+Gamification attracts employees as it scales over a period of time.
+It keeps people on their toes to some extent, rather than the monotonous style of working together for years.

 #6) Rewards and Recognition:

 Reward or recognition is a dominant booster and motivator in any field.

 E.g. Sports, IT, dance, music, architecture, technical, mechanical, etc. It increases productivity to a great extent as effort contribution increases when noticed and appreciated too.

 Still, many companies fail to take advantage of it and fail to appreciate their employees appropriately.
 Lack of appreciation is a primary cause of employee dissatisfaction.

 Furthermore, these rewards and recognitions shouldn’t be monotonous, like